AdobeDocs/commerce-admin-developer/src/pages/pattern-library/general/accessibility-guidelines.md

 -  **Use animation, video and audio with caution**—If used, provide a play/pause button.
 Avoid flashing or strobing content, which can cause seizures.
 Provide captions and other alternatives for multimedia.

--  **Don’t convey content with color alone**—Evaluate the design in grayscale.
+-  **Don't convey content with color alone**—Evaluate the design in grayscale.
 Make sure to use both shapes and color to differentiate icons.

 -  **Use images to enhance the experience for users with full vision**